Advanced Praise for Amy Nawrocki’s Four Blue Eggs

 Four Blue Eggs was a Finalist for the 2013 Homebound Publications Poetry Prize

-Release date: February 7, 2014 by Homebound Publications.
+Released February 7, 2014 by Homebound Publications.
+Second Edition was released in 2017 (with new cover)